 Sec.
-14-50.
-Sterilization.
+14-50. - Sterilization.

-- (a) All dogs and cats adopted from the county shall be sterilized by a veterinarian before adoption, except when a veterinarian determines that sterilization would endanger the animal's health due to its age, infirmity or illness. - (b) A dog which is impounded two times while at large within a 24-month period shall be sterilized before it may be redeemed for the second time, except when the Departments staffa veterinarian determines that the sterilization would endanger the animal's health due to its age, infirmity or illness. - (c) For the purposes of controlling pet overpopulation and ensuring all animals adopted from the county are sterilized in an expeditious manner, the county shall be considered the legal owner of: all stray dogs that remain in the shelter three days after intake/impound (i.e., on the third day sterilization may take place) unless positive, traceable ownership may be indicated by a registered microchip, city tag or private id tag; and all stray cats upon intake/impound unless positive, traceable ownership may be indicated by a registered microchip, city tag, other form of traceable permanent identification, or private identification tag.
-The county is hereby authorized to perform sterilization procedures on any animal any time after it becomes county property. such ownership provisions shall not affect the holding periods established in section 14-48.
+- (a) All Dogs and Cats adopted from the County shall be sterilized by a Veterinarian before adoption, except when a Veterinarian determines that sterilization would endanger the Animal's health due to its age, infirmity or illness. - (b) A Dog which is impounded two (2) times within a twenty-four (24)-month period shall be sterilized before it may be redeemed for the second time, except when a Veterinarian determines that the sterilization would endanger the Animal's health due to its age, infirmity or illness. - (c) For the purposes of controlling pet overpopulation and ensuring all Animals adopted from the County are sterilized in an expeditious manner, the County shall be considered the legal Owner of: all stray Dogs that remain in the shelter three (3) days after intake/impound (i.e., on the third day sterilization may take place) unless positive, traceable ownership may be indicated by a registered microchip, city tag or private id tag; and all stray Cats upon intake/impound unless positive, traceable ownership may be indicated by a registered microchip, city tag, other form of traceable permanent identification, or private identification tag.
+The County is hereby authorized to perform sterilization procedures on any Animal any time after it becomes County property.
+Such ownership provisions shall not affect the holding periods established in Sec.
+14-48.

 Secs.
-14-51-14-60.
-Reserved.
+14-51-14-60. - Reserved.

-DIVISION 3.
-DOGS AND CATS
+DIVISION 3. - DOGS AND CATS